 When writing a classification essay, it’s important to choose a topic that can be easily divided into categories.
 For example, you wouldn’t want to write about all the different types of animals in the world because that would be too broad.

-Instead, you might choose to write about all the different types of cats or all the different types of dogs.
+You could opt to explore the various breeds of cats or the many types of dogs.

 Here are some essay topics that could be chosen for classification essays: